gitobsidiantutorial/obsidian-tabs/README.md

 #### Using split view
 [![video](https://raw.githubusercontent.com/gitobsidiantutorial/obsidian-tabs/main/vids/horizontalconfigure.webp)](https://raw.githubusercontent.com/gitobsidiantutorial/obsidian-tabs/main/vids/horizontalconfigure.webp)

 Split the only pane of a one pane workspace horizontally.
 Split the left pane (you can split the right one if you're not using the pane relief plugin) vertically.

-Enable **Horizontal Splits** in the plugin settings to resize the panes in proportion to each other.
-After adjusting the pane size, you can disable the setting to resume vertical splitting.
+If you want to resize the split, enable **Horizontal Splits** in the plugin settings to resize the panes in proportion to each other, or toggle Obsidian Tags off.
+After adjusting the pane size, you can return resume using Obsidian Tabs as you prefer.

 [Example of split view usage](https://i.imgur.com/lStwTNI.mp4).
 A tab has been linked to the pane on the right, to make changing its contents easier.
 The maximise pane plugin is used when only one document needs focusing on.